mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

-# Add the Mapzen Search geocoder to a map
+# Workshop: Add the Mapzen Search geocoder to an interactive map

 [Mapzen Search](https://mapzen.com/projects/search) is a modern, geographic search service based entirely on open-source tools and open data.
 Use this functionality to enhance any app that has a geographic context, such as ones that help in delivering goods, locating hotels or venues, or providing local weather forecasts.